-During this time, flu viruses are circulating in the population.
-An annual seasonal flu vaccine (either the flu shot or the nasal-spray flu vaccine) is the best way to reduce the chances that you will get seasonal flu and spread it to others.
+During this time, flu viruses are circulating at higher levels in the U.S. population.
+An annual seasonal flu vaccine (either the flu shot or the nasal spray flu vaccine) is the best way to reduce the chances that you will get seasonal flu and spread it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.

 Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
 These antibodies provide protection against infection with the viruses that are in the vaccine.